 The evidence in the record is far more consistent with the conclusion that the massive indentation along the starboard side (as well as the indentation along the port side discussed infra) were caused by hydrostatic pressure after the ship sank, leading to the large fracture on the starboard side at frame 91.
-But before issuing its Report the NTSB declined to pursue any further studies which it thought might be necessary to definitively support (or rule out) such a conclusion.
-Global Marine has pursued such studies on its own behalf.
+But before issuing its Report the NTSB declined to pursue any further studies which it thought might be necessary to definitively support (or rule out) such a conclusion.^{3/} Glóbal Marine has pursued such studies on its own behalf.
 Exhibit 2 is a copy of a preliminary report prepared by Failure Analysis Associates ("FAA").
+FAA concludes in the report that

-- "[1] Hull plating in the starboard area adjacent to tanks No. 6 and No. 7 could experience yield when the ship sank to a depth of about 98 feet. - [2] The calculated hydrostatic pressure stresses are very low under the ship's normal operating conditions."
+"[1] Hull plating in the starboard area adjacent to tanks No. 6 and No. 7 could experience yield when the ship sank to a depth of about 98 feet.

+[2] The calculated hydrostatic pressure stresses are very low under the ship's normal operating conditions."